existancepy/bss-macro-py/README.md

 **Installation for macOS  versions lower than 10.13**
 1. (IMPORTANT )Install python v3.8: https://www.python.org/downloads/release/python-380/

 **Check "Add python to path"  in the installation window**

 2. Open terminal/command line

-3. Run the following command:
+3. Verify that it is python 3.8 by running the following command:

+    *python3 --version*

+    It should return python 3.8

+    Next, run the opencv installation command:

    *pip3 install opencv-python==4.1.2.30*

-   then run
+   Once installation is complete, run this:

    *pip3 install pyautogui pillow python-imagesearch discord-webhook discord.py*

 Continue starting from step 4 in the "Installation for macOS 10.13 and higher" section